pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

 ### <a id='apply-ceh-ca-token'></a>Apply the CloudEvent Handler CA certificate data and edit token to the Build and Run clusters

-Now we will apply the CloudEvent Handler CA certificate and edit token to the Build and Run clusters.
-These values need to be accessible during the Build and Run profile deployments.
+You can apply the CloudEvent Handler CA certificate and edit the token to the Build and Run clusters.
+These values must be accessible during the Build and Run profile deployments.

-1. First, update your kubectl to target the Build cluster.
+1. Update your kubectl to target the Build cluster.
 1. If you already installed Build Cluster you can skip this step.
    Create a namespace for the CloudEvent Handler CA certificate and edit token.